 Then I went really nutty and told them of my contemplation of being a CRNA.
 And the shit subsequently really hit the fan.
 I know how dumb it is to tell a SICU manager you want to be a CRNA.
 I know the risks, but I took it.
 I told her, (I totally stole a line from "HEAT") "I give you my word that I will be here for 2 to 3 years.
 I know you don't know me personally but my word means something.
 My word is good."

-is good.
+The manager said, "I've been burned many, many times".
+But I won't burn her.
+My word is good.
 I hope it shone through.
 Then she said, "I already knew."
 And I said, "Yeah, but I told you."
 I know who told her, too.
 This CRNA who works at the hospital who promised me he wouldn't tell her and promptly told her.

 They said a lot of shit to me, most of it not nice, not innapropriate but not nice.
 The only unit in the hospital that isn't begging me to come work for them and these managers treat me like I'm some nursing failure.
 I've never been called a "loose cannon" before.
 That was pretty cool.